SEND Report 2021 – 2022

-A purpose built soft playroom is used by students and staff to promote exploration and communication skills.
-Located nearby to this is a small interactive ICT sensory room for use by learners working on switch skills.
+A purpose built soft play room is used by students and staff to promote exploration and communication skills.

-The dedicated Speech and Language therapy room has been installed with specialist equipment to support students with Sensory Integration programmes, under the direction of our Speech and Language Therapist.
+The dedicated Speech and Language therapy room has been installed with specialist equipment to support students with Sensory Integration programmes, under the direction of our Speech and Language and Sensory Integration Therapist.

-The main school Hall is a multi- purpose space used for PE lessons and assemblies as well as being the main dining space for students in Key Stage 3 and 4.
-Next door to the Hall is the dance and drama studio.
+The main school hall is a multi- purpose space used for PE lessons and assemblies as well as being the main dining space for students in Key Stage 3 and 4.
+Next door to the hall is the dance and drama studio used for music, drama and dance lessons.
 Both these spaces are used each morning to provide Sensory circuits for learners with Autism.
 We employ a specialist PE tutor.

 Our outside area is well used by students.
-The school garden won a Youth Award from CPRE (Council for Protection of Rural England) for its work in promoting gardening and environmental learning.
-The garden provides learning opportunities and work experience for students across the school and for some mainstream students.
+The school garden has recently won a Youth Award from CPRE (Council for Protection of Rural England) for its work in promoting gardening and environmental learning.
+Our school gardener provides learning opportunities and work experience for students across the school and for some mainstream students.

-Between the main building and the extension, there is a covered outside area which may be accessed by students with PMLD and can provide access to the outdoors for those who need it, particularly when the weather is inclement.
+Between the main building and the extension there is a covered outside area which may be accessed by students with PMLD and can provide access to the outdoors for those who need it, particularly when the weather is inclement.
 The front playground is used by Local Authority transport to drop off and collect students at the beginning and end of the school day.
-During the day classes and individuals may access adapted bicycles which provide opportunities for students to develop their coordination and motor skills as well as a fun means of exercise.
+During the course of the day classes and individuals may access adapted bicycles which again provide opportunities for students to develop their co-ordination and motor skills as well as a fun means of exercise.

-Next to the Greenhouse is the Training room which is a multi-purpose space regularly used by school staff and external agencies for training, parent coffee and information mornings, Annual Review meetings and Transition meetings.
+The school has a separate training room which is a multi-purpose space regularly used by school staff and external agencies for training, parent coffee and information mornings, Annual Review, EHC and Transition Meetings.

 The Family workers have a dedicated office space and meeting area to meet with families and professionals in their role supporting families and students.